shortboard/monkey-interpreter/README.md

 # Monkey Interpreter

-Working through the *Writing an Interpreter in Go* by Thornsten Ball
+Working through *Writing an Interpreter in Go* by Thornsten Ball